 Non-local users who access your PSTN trunks via ARS and private network trunks do not dial a remote-access barrier code.
 For security purposes, the system applies the default class-of-restriction (COR) calling restrictions that you assign to all tie (T1-emulated voice or data, or analog) or non-tie (PRI) trunks, ignoring the barrier code requirement setting.
 If remote users connect to your system via tandem PRI facilities, the non-tie restrictions apply; otherwise, the tie restrictions apply.
-Non-tie restrictions apply to tandem PRI trunks only, and tie restrictions apply to tandem tie trunks only.
 You can program both types of COR if needed, using the following system programming procedure (refer to System Programming guide for detailed instructions).

-SYS PROGRAM ->LINES/TRUNK -> REMOTE ACCESS-> NONTIE/TIELINES-> RESTRICTIONS
+SYS PROGRAM→LINES/TRUNK→REMOTE ACCESS→NONTIE/TIELINES→ RESTRICTIONS

 When programming the default COR, change the Calling Restriction option to unrestricted (the factory setting is outward restricted).
 You should assign Disallowed List 7 to include; 900, 976, and other types of calls that users should not be allowed to call.
-When a call is received at a non-local system that routes it to another network system, the FRL assigned to the default COR is compared to the local UDP or ARS route FRL to permit or forbid the routing of the call.
+When a call is received at a non-local system that routes it to another private network system, the FRL assigned to the default COR is compared to the local UDP or ARS route FRL to permit or forbid the routing of the call.
 For a call to go through, the route FRL must be equal to or less than the default COR FRL.
-These considerations are discussed in detail in Chapter 4, "Security."
+These considerations are discussed in detail in Chapter 4.
+"Security."

-To make it easier for users working away from their home system in a network and for maintenance and toll-saving purposes, you can include non-local systems' Remote Access codes in your non-local dial plan.
+To make it easier for users working away from their home system in a private network and for maintenance and toll-saving purposes, you can include non-local systems' Remote Access codes in your non-local dial plan.
 Each networked system should have a unique, unambiguous Remote Access code.
-These numbers must not conflict with extension ranges in the networked systems' non-local dial plans.
-On the called system, remote access calls that require barrier codes use the COR assigned to the barrier code entered.
+These numbers must not conflict with extension ranges in the networked systems' nonlocal dial plans.
+Calls to the remote access extension that require barrier codes use the COR assigned to the barrier code entered.